zuxinrui/zuxinrui.github.io/index.md

 # 3Arobot

-3Arobot is a series of robotic manipulators
+3Arobot is a series of robotic manipulators printed by the 3D printers.
+These manipulators have competitive accuracies and repeatabilities.
+They have the ability to write and draw on a paper with certain end effectors.
+Furthermore, with a heating extruder, they can be used as 3D printers.

 ![image](/img/3arobot1.png)
 ![image](/img/3arobot2.png)

+These manipulators brought me the first feasible concepts of robotics, after that I was able to dive into this charming subject.
+May the force be with robotics.